Pycord-Development/pycord-next/.github/CONTRIBUTING.md

 ## Steps for Opening Issues

-Thanks for taking the time to report an issue, this helps us make a more stable and usable library.
+Thanks for taking the time to open an issue, this helps us make a more stable and usable library.

 1. Fill out the template.
 If the template is not filled out properly, your issue will most likely be closed.
-If you include a traceback, please place it in a [code block](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
+   1. If you include a traceback when creating a bug report, or if you include bits of code in your feature request, please place it in a [code block](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
-2. Be as detailed as possible when creating your bug report.
+2. Be as detailed as possible when creating your issue.
 In most scenarios, the fewer details that we are given, the longer it will take for your issue to be resolved.

 ## Steps for Opening Pull Requests